mmalmi/mmalmi.github.io/_posts/2020-02-10-javascript-live-chat-tutorial-free-alternative-to-firebase.md

 Check it out on [Codepen](https://codepen.io/mmalmi/pen/bGddeqE) or [Github](https://irislib.github.io/iris-lib/example/chatbox/)

+If you want to improve or customize the functionality, addChatButton() source code can be found [here](https://github.com/irislib/iris-lib/blob/master/src/chat.js).

 # Notes

 Chats are persisted in users' browsers.
 Heroku nodes are ephemeral: their filesystem is reset once in a while.
 If you want to persist the chats on a server, you can add S3 storage to your heroku gun instance, or run a docker gun node.